-'Two is rational' may be false because there are no mathematical objects.
+'Two is rational' is false if there are no mathematical objects.

-But CM can be true even if P4 is false.
+But CM can be true even if there are no mathematical objects.

 Berkeley is a nominalist about both mathematical terms and scientific laws, claiming that are illegitimate abstractions from particular ideas.